The Chorley Remembers Experience is located on the first floor in the the Coach House next to Astley Hall in Chorley.

 The exhibition includes paintings and displays, a WW1 “trench experience” with sound & light effects, touch screens to search databases and a screen showing veterans memories.

-There will be a shop and activities for younger visitors, as be open for education / school visits throughout the year.
+There is a shop and activities for younger visitors, as is open for education and school visits throughout the year.

 The Chorley Remembers Experience is open between 12.00 noon and 4.30 pm on Saturdays, Sundays and Bank Holidays except Christmas Day, Boxing Day and New Year’s Day.

 During the rest of this year’s school holidays, we’re open every Monday, Tuesday and Wednesday up until and including the 3rd September.